Devotional Thought : Psalm 131:2

 But I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content.
 Psalm 131:2

 It’s David who has calmed and quieted himself.
 David who has made himself like a weaned child.
 David who has chosen to be content.
 We would rather God did this for us.
-That God, in a supernatural act would miraculous and instantaneously calm us down and change how we feel.
+That God, in a supernatural act would miraculously and instantaneously calm us down and change how we feel.

 That’s not how it happens.
 God has given us the responsibility to take charge of our emotions by reigning in our thoughts.
-We calm ourselves when remind ourselves of the truth.
+We calm ourselves when we remind ourselves of the truth.
 If we fill our minds with all the problems in our lives and in the world, all the things that aren’t working the way we would like, and all the things that could go wrong, we won’t be calm.

 “Therefore, with minds that are alert and fully sober, set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming” (1 Peter 1:13).